qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

       Leds: • Breathing effect on the middle LED in color of last active non base layer.
               There is no particular reason for this (fun & games).
             • Leds left and right indicate active layer.
-            • ⁽¹⁾ One led on the _FUN layer is bright white, indicating which descamble mode is active (see below).
+            • ⁽¹⁾ One led on the _FUN layer is bright white, indicating which descramble mode is active (see below).